If you’re looking for information about nursing trends in 2020, you’ve come to the right place.

 The Patient Protection and Affordable Health Care Act of 2010 placed a major focus on patient-centered care.
 Additionally, a 2013 study published in Nurse Education Today found that newly practicing nurses and their patients both benefited from the application of holistic comfort theory.

 Increasingly, hospitals and other health care facilities are emphasizing integrative and holistic health in their delivery models.
-At Carson-Newman, our online RN to BSN program, MSN-FNP program, and Post-Master’s FNP Certificate program place a major focus on holistic care.
+At Carson-Newman, our online RN to BSN program, MSN-FNP program, RN to MSN-FNP program, and Post-Master’s FNP Certificate program place a major focus on holistic care.

 13. Nurses will need to be more technologically savvy.